yjg30737/pyqt-dreamstudio/README.md

 Make your image in <a href="https://beta.dreamstudio.ai/generate">here</a> before doing with this app.

 ## How to Install
+### By Cloninig
 1. git clone ~
-2. cd pyqt-dreamstudio
-3. pip install -r requirements.txt
+2. pip install -r requirements.txt
-4. python setup.py install
-5. python main.py
+3. python main.py

 ## How to Use
 There is the options tab at the right side of the window.